Health Guide

 Creatine is a natural molecule that is one of the most well researched supplements ever.
 There are countless studies that show the benefits of creatine linked to cognition, muscle repair, endurance and much more.
 So yes, creatine is a great addition for anybody whether you are looking to get leaner, bulk up, or just overall be healthier.

 Can I just get creatine from my diet?
 Technically, yes.
 However the amount of red meat and fish that you would need to eat is tremendous so we suggest supplementing it.
+About 5g a day is enough.

 No, soy is not bad for muscle growth and does not spike your estrogen giving you man boobs.
 Soy is one of the best vegetarian / vegan sources of protein.
 SOURCE